TycheSoftwares/product-delivery-date-for-woocommerce-lite/product-delivery-date-for-woocommerce-lite/readme.txt

 6. WooCommerce -> Orders - edit an existing order page.

 == Changelog ==
+= 1.3 =
+* A new setting named as 'Minimum Delivery preparation time (in hours)' is added on the admin product page which allows setting the minimum delivery preparation time required.
+Customers can choose the delivery dates only after the set time.

+* A new setting named as 'Number of Dates to choose' is added on the admin product page which allows limiting the delivery dates available for customers to choose deliveries from.

 = 1.2 =
 * Delivery Date selected for the product was not coming in the email notifications sent to the customer and admin when the order is placed on the checkout page with WooCommerce v2.5.x.
 This is fixed now.